FreeRTOS/iot-reference-arm-corstone3xx/docs/prerequisites.md

 ## Setting up the platforms

-This reference integration supports both [Arm ecosystem FVPs](https://developer.arm.com/downloads/-/arm-ecosystem-fvps) and Arm Virtual Hardware using [Amazon Machine Images](#setting-up-arm-virtual-hardware-using-amazon-machine-images).
+This reference integration supports [Arm ecosystem FVPs](https://developer.arm.com/downloads/-/arm-ecosystem-fvps).

 The Corstone-300 ecosystem FVP is aligned with the Arm MPS3 development platform.
 It is based on the Cortex-M55 processor and offers a choice of the